Baclofen Withdrawal Symptoms, Timeline, & Detox Treatment Options

 If you have noticed baclofen withdrawal symptoms after taking the drug for some time, you’ll likely need professional help to detox safely.
 Never try to withdraw from baclofen alone.
 Doing so can be very dangerous.

-Contact Zinnia Healing and learn more about the detoxification programs we offer.
+Contact Zinnia Health and learn more about the detoxification programs we offer.
 We understand that not everyone is the same, so we always provide individualized treatment plans tailored to your needs.